rescript-lang/rescript-skip/README.md

 - `reduce : collection<k, v> -> reducer<v, a> -> collection<k, a>`

-On the Skip side (see `bindings/SkipruntimeCore.res:80` and `bindings/SkipruntimeCore.res:332`), that’s exposed as:
+On the Skip side (see `bindings/SkipruntimeCore.res`), that's exposed as:

 - `EagerCollection.reduce : (~params=?, collection<'k, 'v>, reducer<'v, 'a>) -> collection<'k, 'a>`
 - where a reducer is built as `Reducer.make(~initial, ~add, ~remove=?)`